salmonwatersheds/population-indicators/biological-status/README.md

 ### 1a_HBSRM.R

 #### Files imported:

+The goal of the script is to fit a HBSRM to the recruit-per-spawner data to all the CUs of a species in a given region.

 * recruitsperspawner.csv
   - List of CUs with available estimated abundances of spawner and recruits (the data is processed elsewhere)